mahesh-singh/writing/LIFE-README.md

 >Achivement require secrifice

 > Don't trust your memory.
 Write stuff down.
 Have a spedific time to review it.
 Use calendar, alarm and reminders.
 DO NOT RELY ON MEMORY - outsource it!!

+> “Today is difficult, tomorrow is much more difficult, but the day after tomorrow is beautiful.
+Most people die tomorrow evening”  — Jack Ma.